JeyDotC/Hirudo/README.md

 * *src/*: Here goes your applications.
 In this place you will put your fantastic application code; for more information please look at the *README.md* file inside.

-    * This is the most basic configuration object and has the next propeties:
-        * "businessRoot": the root to your applications.
-        * "debug": Tells if the application is in debug or produccion mode.
-        * "onModuleNotFound": This is an action to be called in case that a requested module is not found.
-The given string has this format *ApplicationName::ModuleName::methodName*
-        * "onError": This is called in case of any exception, this string has the same format that the one above.

-    * For this file you will have to be careful as it is parsed via the *json_decode* function and it is very stricted with the JSON syntax (I accept sugestions on this field).

 * *index.php*: This is the main entry point for the stand alone version, it just instantiates the modulemanager and makes it execute.